magento/devdocs/guides/v2.0/coding-standards/code-standard-less.md

 #### End of file

-Add a blank line in the end of file.
+Add a blank line at the end of file.

 #### End of selector

-Add a blank line after selector.
+Add a blank line after a selector.

 **Correct**: